CyberGitLabs/security-writeups/Hack The Box Machines/Timelapse.md

 *******3 Post-Exploitation and Privilege Escalation*******

 We are logged in with the *legacyy* user.
-The first thing i did was try to see which privileges he had:
+The first thing I did was try to see which privileges he had:

 ![diagram](../images/Timelapse/Timelapse_legacyywhoami1.png)